pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

 ```

 ### -AppRoleAssignedTo
-Principals (users, groups, and service principals) that are assigned to this service principal.
-Read-only.
+App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.
 To construct, see NOTES section for APPROLEASSIGNEDTO properties and create a hash table.

 ```yaml